AdobeDocs/experience-platform.en/help/segmentation/faq.md

 - **Draft**: If an audience is edited in the draft state, it will remain in the draft state unless it is explicitly published.
 - **Published**: If an audience is edited in the published state, it will remain published, and the audience will be automatically updated.
 - **Inactive**: If an audience is edited in the inactive state, it will remain inactive.
+This means that it will not be evaluated or updated.
 If you need to update the audience, you'll need to publish the audience.

 Once an audience is deleted, it **cannot** be edited.